MorimaruKida/MorimaruKida.github.io/index.md

 cover-img: /assets/img/DSCF8546.jpg
 ---
 ***
+_24 March 2023_
+## New publication
+The first paper from my group is finally out!
+It's open-access.
+"Functional organic matter components in mangrove soils revealed by density fractionation" published in [***Soil Science and Plant Nutrition***](https://www.tandfonline.com/doi/full/10.1080/00380768.2024.2304761).
+We introduce density fractionation to mangrove soils to identify the distribution and properties of the functional components of SOM regarding degradation state, stability, and origin.

+***
 _10 July 2023_
 ## Award
 I received Young Researcher Award (Taguchi Award) from The Japanese Association of Organic Geochemists for my research on Factors Influencing the Molecular Composition and Diversity of Dissolved Organic Matter in Aquatic Environments.